Residential Care for Children, Teens and Young Adults

 - You and your child to be honest and respectful with yourself and those around you

 - You and your child to make treatment and recovery a top priority

 We stay with you through recovery

-When your child is ready to transition out of The Anna Westin House – Adolescent And Young Adult, we’re still here for your family every step of the way.
-The length of stay depends on your child’s needs and situation; most residents “step down” to our Adolescent Intensive Day Program when leaving Anna Westin House – Adolescent And Young Adult.
+When your child is ready to transition out of The Anna Westin House – Adolescent, we’re still here for your family every step of the way.
+The length of stay depends on your child’s needs and situation; most residents “step down” to our Adolescent Intensive Day Program when leaving Anna Westin House – Adolescent.